NirTatcher/actionnetworkjs/README.md

 # ActionNetworkJS

 ActionNetworkJS is a JavaScript library that provides a convenient interface for interacting with the ActionNetwork API.
 It simplifies the process of managing various resources such as fundraising pages, donations, events, campaigns, and more.
-The library is designed to be flexible, allowing users to integrate ActionNetwork's functionalities into their JavaScript applications seamlessly.
-It supports both CommonJS and ES Module import styles to cater to a wide range of project configurations.
+The library is designed to be flexible, allowing users to integrate ActionNetwork's functionalities into their JavaScript applications seamlessly. `js-actionnetwork` is designed to work with both CommonJS and ES Modules, making it suitable for a wide range of JavaScript environments.

-## Setup

-`js-actionnetwork` is designed to work with both CommonJS and ES Modules, making it suitable for a wide range of JavaScript environments.

 ## Installation